arvidn/libtorrent/trunk/docs/manual.rst

 of the piece. ``piece`` is the piece index that was read. ``size`` is the number of bytes that was read.

+If the operation fails, ec will indicat what went wrong.

 ::

 	struct read_piece_alert: torrent_alert
 	{
 		// ...
+		error_code ec;
 		boost::shared_ptr<char> buffer;
 		int piece;
 		int size;